Zamesov26/tg_new_bot/docs/dr/README.md

 ## Project Context

-The sveta_bot project is a Telegram bot application built with Python, aiohttp, and Django.
+The wonderland project is a Telegram bot application built with Python, aiohttp, and Django.
 It provides functionality for:
 - Managing programs and events
 - Handling user bookings and registrations
 - Providing interactive FAQ and promotional materials